rywng/idacast/README.md

 /___/ \__,_/ \__,_/ \____/ \__,_//____/ \__/
 ```

-Simple program to view splatoon3's battle stages from your terminal.
+Simple but fast program to view splatoon3's battle stages from your terminal.
 It supports different languages [^locales].

-> This program is under active development, and API is subject to change.
+### Features

+- Fast loading time, only fetch the necessary data from the Internet.
+- Network requests are cached by default, so that it loads immediately if you've started this program before.
+- Text-centric clean UI, zero distraction and only the important information shown.

 ## Usage